23 Oct Vegan? Here’s 8 key nutrients you won’t want to miss out on.

 There is no set recommended amount for Omega 3 supplementation in the UK however the FAO (Food and Agriculture Association of the United Nations) recommend a daily intake of 250mg per day for adults.

 Zinc is important for regulating enzyme functions in our bodies.
 Phytates in plant foods reduce the absorption of zinc and so it’s important to eat a variety of zinc containing foods like miso, tempeh, wholegrains, beans and zinc-fortified foods like cereal.

 Meat and shellfish are our main sources of zinc in the UK – vegans can get zinc from nuts.
 Brazil nuts are a good source – but you don’t need many.
 Two or three per day should meet your requirements.

 A vegan diet definitely can have health benefits – we all know that eating more plants can be good for us and for the planet.

 If you are considering going vegan, enjoy your food – but have a little think about what you’re putting in your mouth.
-Make sure to check labels, including portion sizes, to ensure that you’re getting adequate amounts of fortified foods.
+Make sure to check labels, including portion sizes, to ensure that you’re getting adequate amounts of fortified foods and get in a wide variety where possible.
 With a little planning you can avoid missing out on essential nutrients.

 Got questions about your diet?